 #4 – It’s the system, not the people

 Errors are inherent to any lab, no matter how organized it is.
 From medicine, we know that using the “bad apple” approach of reprimanding those that make mistakes isn’t as efficient as openly discussing the errors and designing barriers that will reduce the likelihood of them reappearing.
 By implementing barriers, you will lessen the chances that mistakes will stack up, causing unforeseen consequences.
-Keeping a proper inventory, maintaining lab infrastructure, and organizing your workflow are all types of barriers labs can be used to prevent critical errors.
-Recording all relevant information in your lab books will also help resolve issues, as each experiment or test can be verified with accurate documentation, even if the scientist is no longer a member of lab.
+Keeping a proper inventory, maintaining lab infrastructure, and organizing your workflow are some of the different types of barriers labs can use to prevent critical errors.
+Recording all relevant information in your lab books will also help resolve issues, as each experiment or test can be verified with accurate documentation, even if the scientist is no longer a member of the lab.

 #5 – Use common sense

 Some labs specialize in performing a small set of techniques that require specific labels (e.g. xylene-resistant labels for histochemistry labs, while others do a bit of everything.
 Moreover, most labs don’t have unlimited resources with which to purchase equipment and labels.
 As such, a one-size-fits-all approach to managing the lab is never going to work, so it’s important to assess what are the most pressing problems and to come up with sensible solutions, from both organizational and financial standpoints.
 Oftentimes, simple solutions are the best ones.
 For example, it makes sense to have sign-up sheets—either paper or online—for machines like thermocyclers, biosafety cabinets, and centrifuges, especially when they’re shared across labs.

 As any good scientist will tell you, just following the current trends will never get you ahead.
 Thinking outside the box, even for simple things like matching each well of a 96-well plate to the placement of the tip from a box of 96 tips, can help avoid errors in the lab and can increase the pace of your research.